-Zachary Rockov is a currently a student at the University of Arizona.
+Zachary Rockov received his BS from the University of Arizona.
 His major is in physiology where he one day plans to make it to medical school.
 His interest in the outdoors has been in his life for a matter of years.
 He lived in New Jersey for 12 years where he enjoyed camping, hiking, kayaking and white tail deer hunting.
 He also has an interest in weight lifting and healthy eating.
 Zach’s interest in Ironwood Tree Experience is to reach out to kids and help them in there progress of living a healthier and more knowledgeable lifestyle.
 He feels that everyone, starting at children should have the opportunity to gain knowledge of their community, family, bodies and world as a whole.
 He wants to be able to help kids see that the decisions they make will not only affect themselves but the people and world around them.

 BRICE HOLMES was a student intern through Northern Arizona University where he earned BS in Health Sciences- Community Health Promotion.
 His passions for nutrition and physical fitness came about at a young age and truly manifested at the university level.
 Before transferring to NAU, Brice studied physiology, chemistry, and nutrition at the University of Arizona.
 This is where his personal passions of health and wellness shined through and his desire to make the world a healthier place came about.
 Brice’s interest in Ironwood Tree Experience is in the Youth Wellness facet.
 He feels that reaching our youth is the best way to make a healthier impact on our communities.
 His desire is to provide them with the educational tools necessary to make healthier decisions that affect their everyday mind and body health.
 Currently, Brice is pursuing a certification as a Health Education Specialist through the NCHEC Board of Commissioners.